We won’t rest until we know what happened, father tells Channel tragedy inquiry

 The father of Afrasia Ahmed Mohamed said when his body was returned to the family in Iraq he cried so much it affected his vision.

-“My family had to help me find the bathroom because I could not see,” he said.
+“My family had to help me find the bathroom because I could not see,” Ahmed Mohammed Ahmed said.

 He described life as “very difficult” in Iraq and said his son left in October 2021, before the family were contacted to send DNA samples to France which confirmed he was dead.